vnavarro138/Basic-Portfolio/README.md

 # Basic-Portfolio
 Veronica Navarro Basic Portfolio

-This was a first build a professional portfolio site using HTML/CSS to make an aesthetically pleasing layout while creating different kinds of complex HTML elements.
+This is a first build a professional portfolio site using HTML/CSS to make an aesthetically pleasing layout while creating different kinds of complex HTML elements.